hanabi-n/weather-report/README.md

 5. tkinter.
 6. urllib request.

-Cities
+:city_sunrise: Cities
 ------
 In this we can see any city we want.

-Application used for making weather app
+:umbrella: Application used for making weather app
 ------
 By Open Weather API

-This App provides us
+:pushpin: This App provides us
 ------
 1. Humidity.
 2. Temperature.